ckc2007/Test-Your-Code-Knowledge-Online-Quiz/README.md

 ## Deployed Page

 ```
-the following is a screenshot of the deployed page
+The following is a screenshot of the deployed page
 ```

 ## Game Features